 Note: Hippotizer's performance is heavily dependant on the read speed and latency of the media drive.
-Amba and Karst use Solid State Drives rated for 400MB/s of continuous read, while Boreal and Taiga use PCI based storage with 1200 MB/s and 2500MB/s read speeds respectively.
 For best results use the removable drive bay and Sata 6G SSDs to hold media.
 Never use USB Drives, network locations or conventional hard drives.
 Where possible on Boreal and Taiga copy media to the D: Drive for playback.